 3. Move Your Body Daily

-Now more than any other time in your life your body is going to be rapidly changing shape, weight and size.
-Daily movement and exercise is going to help you stay grounded, strong and flexible.
-These are important aspects needed for carrying a baby, the demands of labor, breastfeeding and motherhood.
+Now, more than any other time in your life, your body is going to be rapidly changing shape, weight and size.
+Daily movement and exercise are going to help you stay grounded, strong, and flexible.
+These are important aspects needed for carrying a baby and the demands of labor, breastfeeding, and motherhood.
 Exercise also helps keep stress at bay.

 4. Transform and Resolve Stress